ClickCease

 • Summarise what was covered during the session.
 This helps to reinforce the material and gives your student a chance to ask any questions about what was learned.

-• Discuss any homework or practice that should be done before the next session.
+• Discuss any homework or practice that should be done before the next lesson.
 This sets expectations for the next meeting and helps to ensure that progress is made between sessions.

 • Finally, say goodbye and wish your student luck in their studies.
-This leaves them with a positive feeling and encourages them to continue working hard.
+This leaves them with a positive feeling, encourages them to continue working hard and builds up your student’s confidence.

 Start free trial